litmuschaos/m-agent/USAGE.md

 - **Git URL:** https://github.com/litmuschaos/chaos-charts
 - **Branch:** m-agent

-Upon adding the ChaosHub, you will be able to access the os/process-kill experiment charts.
+Upon adding the ChaosHub, you will be able to access the process-kill experiment charts which are inside the os category.

 ### STEP-4: Create a Chaos Workflow for m-agent
-Create a Chaos Workflow, and choose the m-agent ChaosHub which you had previously added.
+Create a Chaos Workflow, and choose the m-agent ChaosHub that you had previously added.
 Then add the os/process-kill experiment and tune the experiment by adding the target PIDs in `PROCESS_IDS` as comma-separated values.
 You can leave the other settings as default.

-You can add any of the Litmus Probes for this experiment as well.
+You can add Litmus Probes to this experiment as well.
 The cmdProbe in this case will execute in the target machine so that you can validate your chaos hypothesis condition within the remote target machine.

 You can now execute the chaos workflow that you have created.